rickzx/C0-Compiler-Haskell/lab3/README.md

 ### Define Assembly

-For L2 compiler, we add in `Jmp, Je, Label, Cmp ...` to handle control flow.
-We also add in some new x86 instructions for boolean and int types.
+For L3 compiler, we add in `Fun` and `Call` to handle function procedures.

 ```
 data  Inst